-- 1 To qualify for the Certificate in Sport and Recreation at level 4, a student must achieve 60 points by successfully completing the requirements in the structure below. - 2 A student may substitute one paper with another from the additional papers with the approval of the Programme Leader.

-60 points from Level 4: SPOR406-408
+- 1 To qualify for the Certificate in Sport and Recreation at level 4, a student must achieve 60 points by successfully completing the requirements in the structure below. - 2 A student may substitute one paper with another from the additional papers with the approval of the programme leader. - 3 Subject to the approval of the dean (or representative), a student may complete an alternative pathway by successfully completing 60 points from HEAL401-405.